vertelab/odoodbmigration/README.md

-## Guide: How to migrate all obejcts of the following models from source to a target
+## Guide: How to migrate all objects of the following models from source to a target
   * product.attribute
   * product.attribute.value
   * product.attribute.line